-- 15.3.1 A councillor can, without notice, move to dissent from a ruling of the chairperson on a point of order or a question of order.
-If that happens, the chairperson must suspend the business before the meeting until a decision is made on the motion of dissent. - 15.3.2 If a motion of dissent is passed, the chairperson must proceed with the suspended business as though the ruling dissented from had not been given.
-If, as a result of the ruling, any motion or business has been rejected as out of order, the chairperson must restore the motion or business to the agenda and proceed with it in due course. - 15.3.3 Despite any other provision of this code, only the mover of a motion of dissent and the chairperson can speak to the motion before it is put.
+- 15.8 A councillor can, without notice, move to dissent from a ruling of the chairperson on a point of order or a question of order.
+If that happens, the chairperson must suspend the business before the meeting until a decision is made on the motion of dissent. - 15.9 If a motion of dissent is passed, the chairperson must proceed with the suspended business as though the ruling dissented from had not been given.
+If, as a result of the ruling, any motion or business has been rejected as out of order, the chairperson must restore the motion or business to the agenda and proceed with it in due course. - 15.10 Despite any other provision of this code, only the mover of a motion of dissent and the chairperson can speak to the motion before it is put.
 The mover of the motion does not have a right of general reply.

-15.4 Acts of disorder
+Acts of disorder

-- 15.4.1 A councillor commits an act of disorder if the councillor, at a meeting of the council or a committee of the council: - (a) contravenes the Act or any regulation in force under the Act or this code, or - (b) assaults or threatens to assault another councillor or person present at the meeting, or - (c) moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the council or the committee, or addresses or attempts to address the council or the committee on such a motion, amendment or matter, or - (d) insults or makes personal reflections on or imputes improper motives to any other council official, or alleges a breach of the council's code of conduct, or - (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the council or the committee into disrepute. - 15.4.2 The chairperson may require a councillor: - (a) to apologise without reservation for an act of disorder referred to in clauses 15.4.1 (a) or (b), or - (b) to withdraw a motion or an amendment referred to in clauses 15.4.1 (c) and, where appropriate, to apologise without reservation, or - (c) to retract and apologise without reservation for an act of disorder referred to in clauses 15.4.1 (d) and (e).
+- 15.11 A councillor commits an act of disorder if the councillor, at a meeting of the council or a committee of the council: - (a) contravenes the Act, the Regulation or this code, or - (b) assaults or threatens to assault another councillor or person present at the meeting, or - (c) moves or attempts to move a motion or an amendment that has an unlawful purpose or that deals with a matter that is outside the jurisdiction of the council or the committee, or addresses or attempts to address the council or the committee on such a motion, amendment or matter, or - (d) insults, makes unfavourable personal remarks about, or imputes improper motives to any other council official, or alleges a breach of the council's code of conduct, or - (e) says or does anything that is inconsistent with maintaining order at the meeting or is likely to bring the council or the committee into disrepute.